ebruchez/ebruchez.github.io/pages/typewriter-collection-ibm.md

 </figure>
 <figure>
     <img src="/assets/pages/typewriter-ibm/IMG_7043.jpg"/>
     <figcaption>1981 - This IBM Memory Typwewriter 100 needs refurbishing.
-It has double the tape capacity as the earlier Memory Typewriter.</figcaption>
+It barely escaped destruction.
+The 100 has double the tape capacity as the earlier Memory Typewriter.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-ibm/IMG_4254.jpg"/>
     <figcaption>1982 - This late IBM Correcting Selectric II is in excellent condition and has been refurbished.
-It belonged to an IBM employee.</figcaption>
+It belonged to an IBM employee and had very little usage.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-ibm/IMG_4182.jpg"/>